Barta'a

-Western Barta'a is in the Haifa District of Israel, and forms part of the Basma local council.
-Its 4,700 residents are Arab citizens of Israel.

-Eastern Barta'a is in the Palestinian territories in the northern part of the Jenin Governorate of the West Bank in what was designated under the Oslo Accords as Area C. It has 3,600 residents, of whom 30-40 percent carry Israeli identity cards and the rest of whom carry Palestinian identity cards.
+Barta'a (برطعة) is an Arab village located in the northern triangle area and Nahal Iron, which is split by the Green Line separating Israel from the West Bank.
+This division resulted in the separation of the village into two parts: one located within the State of Israel and the other in the West Bank.
+Historically, the residents of Barta'a faced challenges related to this bifurcation, impacting their social and economic interactions.
+In recent years, efforts have been made to reunify the village, facilitating the integration of its eastern and western sections.

 History

 Early history

 Ceramics from the Byzantine era have been found in Barta'a.

 Ottoman era

+In 1517 Barta'a was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In 1882, the PEF's Survey of Western Palestine described it as "a ruined Arabic village on a high hill, with a spring in the valley to the north 400 feet below."
 The village of Barta'a was established in the middle of the 19th century by members of the Kabha tribe.
 According to oral traditions, the tribe moved in the middle of the 18th century from Bayt Jibrin to Ya'bad.
 In the middle of the 19th century, some of the Kabhaites left Ya'bad in search of a living area and purchased the land of Barta'a, where they found a spring and grazing land.
 In time, Barta'a developed and was built around it by satellite villages, also belonging to the sons of Kabha: Umm al-Qutuf, 'Ein al-Sahala, Wadi' Ara and Tura al-Arabiya.